abuseofnotation/category-theory-illustrated/_chapters/04_order.md

 The last law is called *totality* (or *connexity*) and it mandates that all elements that belong to the order should be *comparable* ($a ≤ b \lor b ≤ a$).
 That is, for any two elements, one would always be "bigger" than the other.

+>An linear order is a set of elements, together with a *binary relation* between the elements of the set, which obeys the laws of reflexivity, transitivity, antisymetry, totality.
+{: .definition}

-By the way, this law makes the reflexivity law redundant, as reflexivity is just a special case of totality when $a$ and $b$ are one and the same object, but I still want to present it for reasons that will become apparent soon.
+By the way, the law of totality makes the reflexivity law redundant, as reflexivity is just a special case of totality when $a$ and $b$ are one and the same object, but I still want to present it for reasons that will become apparent soon.

 ![connexity](../04_order/connexity.svg)

-Actually, here are the reasons: this law does not look so "set in stone" as the rest of them i.e. we can probably think of some situations in which it does not apply.
-For example, if we aim to order all people based on soccer skills there are many ways in which we can rank a person compared to their friends their friend's friends etc. but there isn't a way to order groups of people who never played with one another.

-Orders, like the order people based on their soccer skills, that don't follow the totality law are called *partial orders*, (and linear orders are also called *total orders*.)
+Actually, here are the reasons: the law of totality can be removed.
+Orders, that don't follow the totality law are called *partial orders*, (and linear orders are also called *total orders*.)

 **Task 1:**  Previously, we covered a relation that is pretty similar to this.
 Do you remember it?
 What is the difference?